Cervical Cancer Screening for Transmasculine or Gender Non-Conforming Individuals

 What causes cervical cancer?

+Even though HPV is considered an STI, intercourse or penetration is not necessary to pass it on - it can be passed on through skin-to-skin contact as well.
 Things that increase the risk of having an HPV infection include having multiple sexual partners (or partners who have multiple partners), other sexually transmitted infections (STIs), HIV infection, and smoking.
-There are more than 200 types or “strains” of HPV.
-Of these, 12 are considered "high-risk" strains, which can cause cervical cancer – or other types of cancer (anal, head & neck, penile, vaginal, and vulvar cancers).
+There are more than 200 strains (types) of HPV.
+Of these, 12 are "high-risk" strains, which can cause cervical cancer or other types of cancer (anal, head & neck, penile, vaginal, and vulvar cancers).

 What screening tests are available?